Scholarship Search

 To be considered for a Natural Science, Health and Kinesiology Scholarship, you must go through the application process at your individual college.
 Students with financial need will receive top priority for scholarships.
 Criteria may differ between colleges, but general requirements include that you:

-Maintain Satisfactory Academic Progress (SAP) at all times, according to your college’s policy.
-Maintain at least half time enrollment status (6 units or more) to qualify for initial and all subsequent payments.
-While you must maintain Satisfactory Academic Progress to be eligible, academic performance, such as grades or test scores, is not a selection criteria itself. *ONLY AVAILABLE TO CURRENT LOS ANGELES SOUTHWEST COLLEGE STUDENTS* |
+While you must maintain Satisfactory Academic Progress to be eligible, academic performance, such as grades or test scores, is not a selection criteria itself.

 Eligibility:

-Valley - Accounting Scholarship (AL)
+Valley - Accounting Scholarship

-Valley - Ageton-Pittenger Perpetual Scholarship
+Valley - Ageton-Pittenger Perpetual Scholarship for students with 3.8 GPA

 The Ageton-Pittenger Perpetual Scholarship was established in honor of Dr. Aura-Lee Ageton Pittenger, longtime LAVC Economics professor and department chair.
 Dr. Pittenger, with the support of her husband, James Hobbs Pittenger, was instrumental in building a robust scholarship program at LAVC enlisting involvement from academia, industry and the community.
 This scholarship specifically recognizes academic achievement.
 Among the requirements, students must have completed 45 Semester Units with a 3.8 GPA and plans to transfer to a college or university.
-Up to 6 $1500 scholarships will be awarded for 2024. |
+Up to 6 $1500 scholarships will be awarded for 2026.

-Valley - Anna & Tom Pangonis Memorial Scholarship
+Valley - Anna & Tom Pangonis Memorial Scholarship in Business

 Valley - Associated Student Union Scholarship 1